SethMMorton/fastnumbers/README.rst

 safely converted with the much faster naive algorithm.
-These heuristics are extremely conservative - if there is *any* chance that the naive result would not give *exactly* the same result as the built-in functions then it will fall back on CPython's conversionfunction.
+These heuristics are extremely conservative - if there is *any* chance that the naive result would not give *exactly* the same result as the built-in functions then it will fall back on CPython's conversion function.
 For this reason, ``fastnumbers`` is aways *at least as fast* as CPython's built-in ``float`` and ``int`` functions, and oftentimes is significantly faster because most real-world numbers pass the heuristic.